corefan/xenko-docs/en/manual/animation/model-node-links.md

 <span class="label label-doc-level">Beginner</span>
 <span class="label label-doc-audience">Artist</span>

-The **model node link** component lets you attach an entity to a node in a skeleton on another entity.
+The **model node link** component attaches an entity to a node of a skeleton on another entity.

-For example, imagine you have two models: a character, and a sword.
+For example, imagine you have two models: a knight, and a sword.
 The character has a sword swinging animation.
-You can use a model link node to place the sword in the model's hand and attach it to the correct node in the character skeleton, so the sword swings with the animation.
+You can use a model link node to place the sword in the knight's hand and attach it to the correct node in the knight skeleton, so the sword swings with the knight animation.

 <p>
 <video autoplay loop class="responsive-video" poster="../particles/tutorials/media/sword-slash-1.jpg">